JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ![Task Run Result](/images/2022-11-11-automating-di-tasks-with-events/di-task-run.jpg)

+# __Final Notes__

+Execution of OCI Data Integration tasks by OCI Functions and Events is useful for many use cases, such as automated transformation of files in the Object Storage.
+This post shows how you can call DI Task programatically, write OCI Function to invoke the DI Task, pass the parameters to the DI Task, and trigger the OCI Function from OCI Event.

+In the real-life scenario, you will probably want to extend the OCI Function by more parameter checking and error handling, and provide additional debugging messages.
+You might also consider case when single Bucket contains multiple entities and you want to invoke different DI Task depending on the entity.

 # __Resources__

 * OCI Data Integration documentation is available here: [OCI Data Integration Overview](https://docs.oracle.com/en-us/iaas/data-integration/home.htm).
-* Post describing invocation of OCI Data Integration tasks from OCI CLI: [Executing Tasks using OCI CLI in Oracle Cloud Infrastructure Data Integration](https://dave-allan-us.medium.com/executing-tasks-using-oci-cli-in-oracle-cloud-infrastructure-data-integration-3042a0d2b9f2).
+* Post describing invocation of OCI Data Integration tasks from OCI CLI from David Allan: [Executing Tasks using OCI CLI in Oracle Cloud Infrastructure Data Integration](https://dave-allan-us.medium.com/executing-tasks-using-oci-cli-in-oracle-cloud-infrastructure-data-integration-3042a0d2b9f2).
 * OCI Functions documentation is available here: [OCI Functions Overview](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm)
-* OCI Functions quickstart describing how to use Functions with OCI Cloud Shell: [OCI Functions Quickstart with Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartcloudshell.htm#functionsquickstart_cloudshell)
+* OCI Functions Quickstart describing how to use Functions with OCI Cloud Shell: [OCI Functions Quickstart with Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartcloudshell.htm#functionsquickstart_cloudshell)
 * Examples of OCI Functions are available here: [OCI Functions Samples on GitHub](https://github.com/oracle-samples/oracle-functions-samples)
 * OCI Events documentation is available here: [OCI Events Overview](https://docs.oracle.com/en-us/iaas/Content/Events/Concepts/eventsoverview.htm)